freddiN/ArduinoTimebox2/README.md

 # Timebox2

-Open the box on startup/boot and close it when a configured time is reached.
+Open the box at the beginning of an appointment  and close it upon the end.

 It also spawns a tiny webserver and displays a few buttons to play around with the servo.